wavesplatform/Waves/Readme.md

 # Create package

-For now it's on;y possible to create deb package with `sbt debian:packageBin` command
+For now it's only possible to create deb package with `sbt debian:packageBin` command